duckworth lewis method

 2. Balancing Resources

-• In cricket, a team’s scoring potential depends on two key resources: overs remaining and wickets in hand
+• In DLS, a team’s scoring potential is determined by two key resources: the number of overs remaining and the number of wickets in hand.
+These resources directly influence how many runs a team can realistically score.

 • The DLS method calculates a fair target based on these resources, ensuring that neither team has an unfair advantage or disadvantage due to the interruption.